quickbird-uk/QuickbirdUWPDashboard/README.md

 # Server
 The server is currently written on ASP.net 4.6 and is due for replacement with ASP.net core.
 The REST API is due to be replaced with a Websocket-based system

-# Fiancial Matters
-We are currently seeing if the

 # Our Commitment
 * Keep the app open source